-11 Troubleshooting Your Telephone
+Troubleshooting Your Telephone

 Symptom Possible Cause INTERCOM light flashing.
 Your messaging is set.
 Press INTERCOM, then dial # 02 and hang up.
+HOLD light flashing with no line on hold.
+Another telephone has activated your message waiting light.
+Press INTERCOM and then press HOLD to retrieve message.
+This action will call party who activated light.
+Once you have received message, party who activated light (while still talking to you) must press INTERCOM to turn off the light.
 MUTE light on.
 MUTE is activated.
 To cancel, press MUTE.
 SPEAKER light on steady.
 Background music feature activated even though the system does not provide background music.
 To cancel, press INTERCOM then dial # 1.
 Error Tone (three steady tones) May occur when incorrect buttons are pressed during speed dial programming.
 For example, if a button has a line assigned to it, or was not enabled for speed dial programming by the installer.
-You cannot receive a voice announce call.
+You can not receive a voice announce call.
 Voice announce block has been activated.
 To cancel, press INTERCOM then dial # 2.

-GCA70-349 Index
+GCA70-250 Index